 Reporting

-SCE will prepare annual reports and will notify the CPUC, BLM, and NPS when the restoration effort is complete.
+SCE will prepare annual reports and will notify the CPUC, BLM, CDFW, and NPS when the restoration effort is complete.
+Reporting for western Joshua tree restoration will follow the guidelines of the WJTCP (CDFW 2025b)

 Annual Monitoring Report

 SCE will prepare and submit annual reports for a period of five years post-construction.
 The annual report will be a summary of site conditions, restoration treatments, maintenance activities, and the results of the qualitative and quantitative monitoring.
-It will also include a general discussion of the previous year’s changes at the restoration sites, special-status plant establishment, effectiveness of off-highway vehicle (OHV) deterrents and signs of encroachment, grazing impacts, trash removal, and remedial actions
+It will also include a general discussion of the previous year’s changes at the restoration sites, special-status plant establishment, effectiveness of OHV deterrents and signs of encroachment, grazing impacts, trash removal, and remedial actions

 The annual report will also outline the activities for the following year and may include a discussion of adaptive management and contingency measures (see Section 10).
 Additional annual monitoring reports may be required if success standards are not met within the five-year monitoring period.

-Annual reports will be submitted by SCE to the CPUC, BLM, and NPS as appropriate.
+Annual reports will be submitted by SCE to the CPUC, BLM, NPS, and CDFW as appropriate.

 Notification of Completion

-SCE will notify the CPUC, BLM, and NPS when the revegetation effort is complete and success standards have been met at sites.
-The notification will be submitted electronically and accompanied by a brief letter referencing the final annual report
+SCE will notify the CPUC, BLM, CDFW, and NPS when the revegetation effort is complete and success standards have been met at sites.
+The notification will be submitted electronically and accompanied by a brief letter referencing the final annual report.
+Reporting and notification for western Joshua tree restoration will follow the guidelines of the WJTCP (CDFW 2025b)

 For sites that are unable to meet success standards, SCE may request sign-off.
 For sites with disturbance outside SCE’s control (e.g., vehicle use, livestock grazing, or land use conversion for non-Project purposes), it may not be possible to reestablish native vegetation.
 Some sites that have received all appropriate treatments and multiple years of adaptive management measures may not meet success standards.
-In these situations, the agencies (CPUC, BLM, NPS, and SWRCB as appropriate) may concur that additional efforts are not warranted and sign-off on these sites.
+In these situations, the agencies (CPUC, BLM, NPS, CDFW, and California State Water Resources Control Board as appropriate) may concur that additional efforts are not warranted and sign-off on these sites.
 The BLM and NPS must provide concurrence and sign off for restoration activities to cease on BLM or NPS lands.

 References